alexzorin/Pocket-Plays-for-Twitch/README.md

 - Stream preview refresh works
 - Followed streamer list in navigation drawer
 - Higher API version needed
+- Uses [ExoPlayer](https://google.github.io/ExoPlayer/) video player instead of default Android one, which will control over whether ads are played.

 It is not published on any app stores.